-Honoring those who serve and have served our country is a priority at Boyd & Jenerette.
-Many of our firm’s members come from a family of service, which are also deserving of our gratitude and recognition for their resilience and dedication in facing the unique challenges they face serving our country.
+Honoring those who serve and have served our country is a priority at Boyd & Jenerette P.A.
+Many of our firm’s employees come from a military family, and those family members are also most deserving of our deepest gratitude and recognition for their resilience and dedication in facing the unique challenges they face serving our country.

 In honor and recognition of Veterans Day this year, Boyd & Jenerette P.A. will be making a donation to K9s For Warriors.